fleetdm/fleet/handbook/brand.md

   * Avoid using SVGs or icon fonts.
 3. Click the __Export__ button.

-## Brand rituals
+## Rituals

-The following rituals are engaged in by the  directly responsible individual (DRI) and at the frequency specified for the ritual.
+The following table lists the Brand group's rituals, frequency, and Directly Responsible Individual (DRI).

 | Ritual                       | Frequency                | Description                                         | DRI               |
 |:-----------------------------|:-----------------------------|:----------------------------------------------------|-------------------|